paulajr/machine-learning/README.md

 # Undergraduate projects
-Projects completed at Universidad Santo Tomas in Bogota D.C about automatic and machine learning with economic topics.
+Projects completed at Santo Tomas University in Bogota D.C about automatic and machine learning with economic topics.

 # **Proyecto Economia Digital.**